bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 ## Workspace Documentation

 Workspace can easily be customized for your specific needs.
 You can also use Workspace for a complex project, and might need a tool to write remarks, plans, action plans.
-As well as architectural artefacts for the components you wish to implement.
+As well as architectural artifacts for the components you wish to implement.
 Often it is also needed to store somewhere snippets of code or shell commands that you often use in your work.
 It would be uncomfortable to use extra tool or solution outside of the Workspace to store such remarks.